-Awake thou that sleepest, and arise from the Dead, and Christ shall give thee Light.
+"Awake, thou that sleepest, and arise from the dead, and Christ shall give thee light."
+Eph. v.
+14.

-IN discoursing on these Words I shall, with the Help of GoD,
+In discoursing on these words, I shall, with the help of God,

-First, Describe the Sleepers to whom they are spoken.
-Swandly, Insorce the Exhortation, Awake thou that supest, and arise from the Dead.
-And, Thirdly, Explain the Promise made to such as do awake and arise, Christ shall give thee Light.
+First, Describe the sleepers, to whom they are spoken:

+Secondly, Enforce the exhortation, "Awake, thou that sleepest, and arise from the dead :" And,

+Thirdly, Explain the promise made to such as do awake and arise: "Christ shall give thee light."

-I.) 1.
-And first, as to the Sleepers here spoken to.
-By Sleep is signified the Natural State of Man: That deep Sleep of the Soul into which the Sin of Adam hath tast all who spring from his Loins; that Supineness, Indolence, and Stupidity, that Insensibility of its real Condition, wherein every Man comes into the World, and continues till the Voice of God awakes him.
+I. 1.
+And first, as to the sleepers here spoken to.
+By sleep is signified the natural state of man; that deep sleep of the soul, into which the sin of Adam hath cast all who spring from his loins; that supineness, indolence, and stupidity, that insensibility of his real condition, wherein every man comes into the world, and continues till the voice of God awakes him.

-2. Now they that sleep, sleep in the Night.
-The State of Nature is a State of utter Darkness; a State wherein Darkness covers the Earth, and gross Darkness the People.
-The poor unawaken'd Sinner, how much Knowledge bever he may have as to other Things, has no Knowledge of himself: In this respect, he knoweth nothingget as be ought to know.
-He knows not that he is a fallen Spirit, whose only Business in the present World is, to recover from his Fall, to regain that Image of God wherein he was created.
-He fees no Necessity for the one Thing needful, even that inward universal Change, that Birth from above (figured out by Baptism) which is the Beginning of that total Renovation, that Sanctification of Spirit, Soul and Body, without which no Man ball see the Lord.
+2. Now, "they that sleep, sleep in the night."
+The state of nature is a state of utter darkness; a state wherein "darkness covers the earth, and gross darkness the people."
+The poor unawakened sinner, how much knowledge soever he may have as to other things, has no knowledge of himself: in this respect "he knoweth nothing yet as he ought to know."
+He knows not that he is a fallen spirit, whose only business in the present world is, to recover from his fall, to regain that image of God wherein he was created.
+He sees no necessity for the one thing needful, even that inward universal change, that "birth from above," figured out by a 2 baptism, which is the beginning of that total renovation, that sanctification of spirit, soul, and body, "without which no man shall see the Lord."

-3. Full of all Diseases as he is, he fancies himse's in perfect Health: Fast bound in Miscry and Iron, he dreams dreams that he is happy, and at Liberty.
-He fays, Peace, Peace, while the Devil, as a firong Man armed, is infull Possessing of his Soul.
-He sleeps on still, and takes his Rest, tho' Hell is moved from beneath to meet him; tho' the Pit, from whence there is no Return, hath opened its Mouth to swallow him up: A Fire is kindled around him, yet he knoweth it not; yea it burns him, yet he lays it not to Heart.
+3. Full of all diseases as he is, he fancies himself in perfect health.
+Fast bound in misery and iron, he dreams that he is at liberty.
+He says, "Peace!
+Peace!" while the devil, as "a strong man armed," is in full possession of his soul.
+He sleeps on still, and takes his rest, though hell is moved from beneath to meet him; though the pit, from whence there is no return, hath opened its mouth to swallow him up.
+A fire is kindled around him, yet he knoweth it not; yea, it burns him, yet he lays it not to heart.

-4. By one who sleeps we are therefore to understand (and wou'd to God we might all understand it!)
-A Sinner satisfied in his Sins; contented to remain in his sallen State, to live and die without the Image of God: One who is ignorant both of his Disease, and of the only Remedy for it: One who never was warned, or never regarded the warning Voice of God to see from the Wrath to come: One that never yet saw he was in Danger of Hell-sire, or cried out in the Earnessness of his Soul, What must I do to be saved?
+4. By one who sleeps, we are, therefore, to understand (and would to God we might all understand it !) a sinner satisfied in his sins; contented to remain in his fallen state, to live and die without the image of God; one who is ignorant both of his disease, and of the only remedy for it; one who never was warned, or never regarded the warning voice of God, "to flee from the wrath to come;" one that never yet saw he was in danger of hell-fire, or cried out in the earnestness of his soul, "What must I do to be saved?"

-5. If this Sleeper be not Outwardly Vicious, his Sleep is usually the deepest of all: Whether he be of the Laodicean Spirit, neither cold nor hot; but a quiet, rational, inoffensive, good-natured Professor of the Religion of his Fathers; or whether he be Zealous and Orthodox, and after the most straight Sect of our Religion, live a Pharise; that is, according to the Scriptural Account, one that justifies himself; one that labours to essentially his oven Righteousness, as the Ground of his Acceptance with God.
+5. If this sleeper be not outwardly vicious, his sleep is usually the deepest of all : whether he be of the Laodicean spirit, "neither cold nor hot," but a quiet, rational, inoffensive, good-natured professor of the religion of his fathers; or whether he be zealous and orthodox, and, "after the most straitest sect of our religion," live "a Pharisee;" that is, according to the scriptural account, one that justifies himself; one that labours to establish his own righteousness, as the ground of his acceptance with God.